GCC S A B de C V (GCC) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Achieved record full-year sales of $1.41 billion in 2025, up 3.1% year-over-year, driven by strong U.S. ready-mix and infrastructure demand and disciplined execution.
+Achieved record full-year sales of $1.41 billion in 2025, up 3.1% year-over-year, driven by strong U.S. volume growth and disciplined execution.

-Safety performance improved, with recordable incidents down 10.5% year-over-year.
+Safety performance improved, with recordable incidents declining 10.5% year-over-year.

 Financial highlights

-Cost of sales increased 7.2% year-over-year, mainly due to higher fuel and power costs.
+Cost of sales increased 7.2% year-over-year due to higher fuel, power, and logistics costs.

 Outlook and guidance

-2026 guidance: U.S. cement volumes to grow high single digits, pricing flat; ready-mix volumes to decline high single digits, pricing flat to up.
+2026 guidance: U.S. cement volumes to grow high single digits, pricing flat; ready-mix volumes to decline high single digits, pricing flat.

 Mexico: cement and concrete volumes and pricing expected to grow low single digits.

-Consolidated EBITDA expected to grow mid-single digits, with margin pressure from logistics during Odessa ramp-up.
+Consolidated EBITDA expected to grow mid-single digits, with margin pressure from logistics costs during Odessa ramp-up; FCF conversion rate above 60%.

 CapEx for 2026 projected at $270 million, mainly for Odessa completion and logistics.